-David Michel is a senior associate and director of the Environmental Security program.
+David Michel is a nonresident fellow of the Environmental Security program.
 His work explores emerging governance challenges and security risks posed by global environmental change.

 Michel has written widely on transboundary water resources management, maritime policy, the international impacts and implications of global warming, and on the possibilities for collective institutions to address environmental problems.
 He has advised the National Intelligence Council and the U.S. Departments of Defense, Energy and State on environmental security and climate policy issues.
 He frequently lectures on environmental security at universities in the U.S. and abroad, and has consulted with NGOs participating in the international climate negotiations process.

 Prior to joining Stimson in 2008, Michel served as senior associate with the Center for Transatlantic Relations at The Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, where he developed and led the Transatlantic Dialogue on Climate Change program.

 Michel holds a B.A. in political science from Yale University, an M.A. in social sciences from the École des Hautes Études en Sciences Sociales in Paris, and did his doctoral studies at The Johns Hopkins University's School of Advanced International Studies.